husarion/rosbot-docker/demo/README.md

 # Demo

-These docker compose yaml configruations present how to run autonomous mapping and navigation demo with ROSbot and [Navigation2](https://navigation.ros.org/) stack.
+These docker-compose .yaml configurations present how to run autonomous mapping and navigation demo with ROSbot and [Navigation2](https://navigation.ros.org/) stack.

 There are two phases: